blakewatson/htmlforpeople/src/04-a-website-with-style.md

 ![Screenshot of "Blake's Homepage."
 It includes sections: a brief statement about the author, favorite board games, and a guide on how to make a website.
 The page has plain black text on a white background.
 One image is present but it is not functioning correctly—the image alt text displays instead, "Photograph of space with stars and stardust."](/assets/img/a-website-with-style-1.webp)

+This is because we moved the `space.jpg` image file relative to our homepage.
+It’s now located in a folder called `images`.
 We can fix this by updating the image's `src` value.
 Add the folder name and a slash before the filename.

 ```html
 <img src="images/space.jpg" alt="Photograph of space with stars and stardust.">
 ```

+{% aside 'More about URLs' %}
+When we need to provide the location of files in our website—whether it’s a link to another page or the location of an image—we can provide what’s called a _relative URL_.

+When you’re on the `index.html` page, you can think of that as your current location.
+If you want to reference an image, you need to tell the browser how to find it.
+A relative URL is one way to do that.
+It describes how to get "from here to there," so to speak.

+Similar to how a URL in your browser works, you use slashes to separate levels in the URL.
+The URL, `images/space.jpg`, means "look for a folder called `images` at the current level, then inside there, look for a file called `space.jpg`."
+{% endaside %}

 ## Adding Simple.css to the page